 Findings

-- Difficulty during initial authentication carried over to shape responses to subsequent fake content.
+- Difficulty induced during initial authentication carried over to influence responses to subsequent fake content.

-- Experienced difficulty influenced both metacognitive self-confidence in truth-discernment and downstream susceptibility to disinformation.
+- Authentication difficulty affected both self-confidence in truth-discernment ability and susceptibility to later disinformation.

 Connections